jonathanglassman/Test-Projects/Notify-Tech-Docs/source/documentation/api-keys.md

 You should revoke and re-create these keys on a regular basis.
 To revoke a key:

 1. Log into your GOV.UK Notify account.
-1. Click API integration and then API keys.
+1. Click _API integration_ and then _API keys_.
-1. Click Revoke for the API key you want to revoke.
+1. Click _Revoke_ for the API key you want to revoke.

 You can have more than one active key at a time.